yuhsiang/toyProject/form.md

 # Bid request

-Bid-request endpoint url:
+Your bid-request endpoint url:

 Method of Request(GET/POST):

 Location of your bid servers(list all possible locations):

 ## Bid request params